shawna-p/mysterious-messenger/docs/chatrooms.rst

 .. tip::
     Both ``break heart ju`` and ``heart break ju`` will show the heart break animation for the character ``ju``.
 You can't switch the word order for ``award heart`` though!

+Like with awarding heart points, you can take away multiple heart points by adding a number at the end e.g. ``break heart s 4`` would remove 4 heart points from 707.

 Awarding an Hourglass